thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 }
 {% endhighlight %}

-Now let's put this all together.
-We can determine when the next page has finished loading by clicking on the Next link and then waiting for the value returned by `getSelectedPage()` link to become equal to `currentPage`.
+Now let's put this all together: we can determine when the next page has finished loading by clicking on the Next link and then waiting for the value returned by `getSelectedPage()` link to become equal to `currentPage`.
 Hence the comparison,